How to Elope to Scotland – A handy guide

 Scotland the Cool

-Scotland is a pretty forward-thinking country and at the time of writing this, you can marry pretty much anywhere you wish as long as you have a registered celebrant officiating your ceremony.
+At the time of writing this you can marry pretty much anywhere as long as you have a registered celebrant officiating your ceremony.

 Humanist marriages have been legally recognised in Scotland since 2005.